-After you have successfully logged in, the CN9000/CN9600/CN9950 main page appears:
+After you have successfully logged in, the CN9600 Main screen appears:

-The main page consists of the user menu on the left panel, with a Viewer icon (to launch the Java or WinClient Viewer) as well as a Logout icon displayed at the bottom of the menu.
+The Main screen consists of the user menu in the left panel, with a Viewer icon (to launch the Java or WinClient Viewer) as well as a Logout icon displayed in the bottom of the menu.

 Note: If a user does not have permission to perform a particular activity, the menu option for that activity does not appear.
-See User Management, page 30, for permission details.
+See User Management, page 22, for permission details.